What is trauma?

 - The US Department of Defense/Veterans Affairs (2004 & 2010), and

 - The International Society for Traumatic Stress Studies (2000 & 2008).

 EMDR is regulated by the EMDR International Association (EMDRIA), which oversees the training, certification and consultation of EMDR therapists throughout the world.

-(EMDR can only be done by a properly trained clinician – all three Simcoe Trauma Recovery Clinic (STRC) therapists are trained clinicians, and have been practicing this therapy since 2014.
+(EMDR can only be done by a properly trained clinician – Simcoe Trauma Recovery Clinic (STRC) has three, soon to be four, therapists trained in EMDR, and have been practicing this therapy since 2014.